Kyoryuger vs. Go-Busters

 - This time Hikari is the one that trips in the opening.

-- Tokacchi reacts the same way anyone would if they are told they can buy anything they want from a magic train pass: go on a shopping spree.
+- Tokacchi reacts the same way anyone would if they were that told they can buy anything they want from a magic train pass: go on a shopping spree.

 - Then when he finds out he has to pay it all back later, he trips and tries to return everything.

-- The MOTW lampshading that for a Sentai whose name is "Express" (Tokkyuu is abbreviation of the Japanese word for "special express"), two of the members are late.
+- The MOTW lampshading that for a Sentai whose name is "Express" (ToQ is an abbreviation of the Japanese word for "special express"), two of the members are late.

 - After the MOTW shows some Genre Savvy and gets out of there, Tokacchi and Mio have to follow on a bus.
 On the bus, there is no one else but an elderly couple sharing an orange.
 Mio even lampshades how the atmosphere kills the tension.

-- Turns out Tokacchi's pass was on the Rainbow Line the entire time.
+- Turns out Tokacchi's pass was on the train the entire time.
 Mio wasn't amused.

-- Conductor and Ticket yelling at the ToQgers to look out as they look at their fight against Stove Shadow... seconds before they got it.
-And into the screen.
+- Conductor and Ticket yelling at the ToQgers to look out as they watch their fight against Stove Shadow.
+They then do it again straight into the screen

 - After Right basically tanks a barrage of hot coals, he tells Stove Shadow that he'd hit himself with a few more of them.
-Stove Shadow, believing him, tries it out on himself, i.e. hits himself with his own hot coal attack.
+Stove Shadow, believing him, tries it out on himself.
+That is, he hits himself with his own hot coal attack.
 It goes about as well as you would expect.

 - Once again, the Rainbow Rush's finisher.
 They basically defeat it with a giant rubber-band snap gag.

-- The summoning of the Shield Express.
+- The summoning of the Shield Ressha.
 It smacks ToQ-Oh in the face on entry.

-- When Ticket literally came out of Right's control panel to give him the Shield Express, Right is absolutely dumbfounded on how he did that.
-Causing him to forget they were pinned by two mecha.
+- When Ticket literally comes out of Right's control panel to give him the Shield Ressha, Right is absolutely dumbfounded on how he did that.
+Causing him to forget that they were pinned by two mecha.

-- When cleaning the trains to pay back their debts on their rainbow passes, Tokacchi accidentally falls on Mio causing Wagon to think Tokacchi and Mio had an Accidental Kiss.
+- When cleaning the trains to pay back the debts on their rainbow passes, Tokacchi accidentally falls on Mio, causing Wagon to think they had an Accidental Kiss.

 Station 5: Beyond the Vanishing Tracks